History, tourist information, and nearby accommodation

 The village abounds in historic buildings.
 Buildings like the Castle Inn, a beautifully rambling structure of brick, timber, and tile, built before 1420 as a private dwelling and transformed into an inn in 1730.
 The Post Office dates to at least 1453 and was once owned by Thomas Boleyn, Anne Boleyn's father.

-Two miles away is Hever Castle, childhood home of Anne Boleyn, while the Elizabethan manor of Penshurst Place is less than 3 miles distant.
+Two miles away is Hever Castle, the childhood home of Anne Boleyn, while the Elizabethan manor of Penshurst Place is less than 3 miles distant.

 Address: Chiddingstone, Kent, England